 A person’s environment is affected by many factors including relationships with friends and family, their financial situation, their daily activities and more.
 Factors affecting their mental health can include peer pressure, physical and sexual abuse, early exposure to medication, stress and counseling of parents.
-These can greatly affect the likelihood of a drug and dependence in a person.
+These can greatly affect the likelihood of drug dependence in a person.

 Genetic and environmental factors can affect the critical stages of a person’s life and development which may affect the risk of dependency.
 The particular drug or medication the addict uses also affects the likelihood of becoming addicted.
 Although drug use at any age can lead to an ongoing problem, the earlier drug use begins, the more likely it is to progress toward addiction.
-This is particularly problematic for teens.
-Because areas in your brain that control decision-making, judgment, and self-control are still developing, teens may be particularly prone to risky behaviors, including trying drugs or medications.
+This substance abuse is particularly problematic for teens.
+Because areas in your brain that control decision-making, judgment, and self-control are still developing, teens may be particularly prone to risky behaviors, including trying narcotics or medications.

 Can substance abuse be cured or prevented?